 Relaxation practices can also be beneficial for chronic pain management.
 This includes yoga, tai chi and meditation.
 The mellow nature of these techniques can provide a soothing environment.
 This type of environment can alleviate stress, which can be a major factor contributing to your pain.

 Ok so maybe meditation isn’t exactly an exercise.
 Nevertheless, there are studies that have found that by incorporating it into your daily routine, it contributes to successful pain management.
-This systematic review found that incorporating a meditation practice helped chronic pain patients improve the pain tolerance [R].
+This systematic review found that incorporating a meditation practice helped chronic pain patients improve their pain tolerance [R].

 Patience is a virtue

 Keep in mind that different people will experience different results.
 Chronic pain won’t disappear if you start one treatment over the other.
 It will take time for you to determine what treatments and activities are best suitable for management.
 Have patience and stay resilient.
-You will be able to find the effective routine.
+You will be able to find an effective routine.

 Exercise won’t solve all your concerns.
 However, it is a trusted form of therapy that is suggested by many specialists and doctors.
-There is no cookie cutter workout that will solve chronic pain.
+There is no cookie-cutter workout that will solve chronic pain.
 What exercise will do is help manage your pain, and improve your tolerance.